farrel-hi/frontend-mentor-age-calculator-react-app-main/README.md

 1. Practices my React skills
 2. Practices transfering data from one component to another
 3. Practices on using Date methods
+4. Learn how to deploy React App to Github Pages

 ### Continued development